Our Anger programme is a mixture of teaching in a class and homework and aims to help people to understand why they get angry and how to control it.

 More general information about counselling, and how it might benefit you, is available via our links page.

-You may find that you are eligible for free counselling under IAPT (Improved Access to Psychological Therapies).
+You may find that you are eligible for free counselling under Croydon Talking Therapies (IAPT).
 This is an NHS programme available in England which can provide a range of treatments for various mental health problems.
-You can find out more about this at the following website: https://slam-iapt.nhs.uk/croydon/how-to-access-the-service/
+You can find out more about this at the following website: https://slam-iapt.nhs.uk/croydon/welcome-to-croydon-iapt/